01 / Redesigning the Request For Information Process

 • Redesigning the document's workflow engine to be more flexible and accommodate changes

-• Incorpoarted clear document status indicators
+• Incorporated clear document status indicators

 • Redesigned the RFI submission form to include better categorization (users can now add custom labels to RFIs that help them sort and sift through RFIs for a project)